brswanson/Canvas-Tabletop-Simulator/README.md

 ### Cons/To Do
 - Separate users by  game instances.
 Right now, all board movements, token creation/deletion, chat and dice rolls occur for everyone using the application.

+- Separate temp token files by game.
+Generate an individual semi-permanent token storage per game instead of pulling all relevant tokens for each game into a same folder.